Shahajibapu Patil

 Shahajibapu Rajaram Patil is an Indian politician serving as Member of the Maharashtra Legislative Assembly from Sangola Vidhan Sabha constituency as a member of Shiv Sena.
 He has a degree in law.
-He was member of Indian National Congress and became MLA for the first time in 1995 after defeating strong Ganpatrao Deshmukh of Peasants and Workers Party of India.
+He was a member of the Indian National Congress and became MLA for the first time in 1995 after defeating a strong candidate, Ganpatrao Deshmukh of Peasants and Workers Party of India.

-He deserted Shiva Sena during the 2022 Maharashtra political crisis and joined rebel party politician Eknath Shinde.
+He deserted the Shiv Sena during the 2022 Maharashtra political crisis and joined rebel party politician Eknath Shinde.
 He along with more than 40 MLAs camped in Guwahati.
-During this time a phone conversation with his follower went viral on social media in which he described beauty of Radisson Blu Hotel and the scenery of mountains from there.
+During this time a phone conversation with his follower went viral on social media in which he described the beauty of Radisson Blu Hotel and the scenery of mountains from there.